-(Note: we’ve put together a more recent article with the latest on how COVID-19 is impacting Bend and Eugene’s markets, and where things are likely to go from here.)
+(Note: we’ve put together a more recent article with more on how COVID-19 is impacting Bend and Eugene’s markets, and where things are likely to go from here.
+You can also look at our July 2020 Market Report for the very latest.)

 If there was any doubt since the first cases of COVID-19 were reported late last year, it’s finally becoming crystal-clear: Coronavirus is a big deal.
 But the question needs to be asked: is Coronavirus a big deal for Oregon’s real estate markets?